 It is definitely the time of the Bao bun right now.
-I remember seeing all types of content coming from Eddie Huang years ago, which eventually led me to his Baohaus joint in New York City.
+I remember seeing all types of content coming from Eddie Huang years ago, which eventually led me to his Baohaus joint in New York City (Check out our NYC City Guide here).
 While the antics of Eddie is without a doubt something to treasure (and miss, he has kind of gone a little under the radar lately), I felt frustrated for never having the opportunity to go to the Big Apple just to stand in line and eat the Chairman Bao in his cramped-up eatery.

 Which left us to do what we always do when we feel cheated by the distance: We make it at home!
 So we put our hands together and made a braised pork shoulder bao.
 This time around, we contained ourselves and went for the more traditional route.
 Except: we braised the meat in orange.
 Why, you may ask?
 Because it’s just awesome.
 We’re easy to convince.

 1 tbsp sunflower oil, plus extra for greasing and brushing

 1 tsp baking powder